 Grab a Husk.
 Lay the large end facing you.
 Using a spatula or knife, spread the masa from about half way down the middle of the husk towards the large end of the husk.
 Go all the way to one side edge, but leave about 1-2 inches from the other side edge.
 If the husk is too wide…tear it down to a more reasonable size.
 You’ll want to leave about 3-4 inches towards the narrow edge, or back edge, to fold under.

-Time to Roll that Tamale.
-Take the outer edge where you have the Masa to the edge, and roll it towards the edge of the Masa on the side that has the 2-3 inches of empty husk.
+To roll the tamale, take the outer edge where you have the Masa to the edge, and roll or fold it towards the edge of the Masa on the side that has the 2-3 inches of empty husk.
 Roll the remaining “empty” edge over, fold the back under towards the seam.

 Just keep spreading, filling, rolling, tucking, and tying until you have used all the beef and Masa dough.
+You should have about 30 tamales.
 I did the spreading of the Masa.
 My daughter filled, rolled, and tied.
 It really helps move it along if you can have a Tamale Buddy!

 Now you just have to steam them to cook the Masa.